magronp/bsrnn/README.md

 ```
 python evaluate.py
 ```
-Note that when creating a Separator module, the code looks for target-specific checkpoints in the `output/bsrnn` folder.
+Note that when creating a Separator module, the code search for target-specific checkpoints in the `output/bsrnn/` folder.
 If a certain checkpoint is not found, a model will be initialized from scratch with random weights instead.
-The function above computes the global SDR (=uSDR) by default, but you can easily compute the museval SDR (=cSDR) as follows:
+The function above computes the uSDR by default, but you can easily compute the cSDR:
 ```
 python evaluate.py sdr_type=museval
 ```